 Watch for T-shirts to fall to as little as $2 at The Children's Place, and for graphic tees to go for $5 at stores like Target and Macy's.
 Uniform pants and jeans alike could both cost $10 per pair, while dresses, blouses, and polo shirts will likely be $20 or less each.

 Once again, look to Walmart for deep discounts on Back to School essentials.
 Last year, the retailer knocked up to 70% off shoes for the whole family, including kids.
 And check out Crocs for $17 kicks.
 Looking for athletic footwear?
 Last year, Reebok had kids' sneakers that dropped by 50% to $35.

 States are reacting differently to the ongoing coronavirus pandemic, with some pausing or rolling back their reopenings.
 Regardless, retailers are likely to offer more online Back to School deals this year, so consumers can shop without having to worry about physical distancing in-store.
 If you can, opt for in-store or curbside pickup instead, and go at less popular times, when fewer people should be shopping.

 If you're focusing on saving extra money during this Back to School season, know that there are a variety of ways to do so.
 For example, United School Supplies is an excellent resource that offers name brands at typically lower prices.
 However, there's a catch: your school has to be partnered with them.
 Once they are, you just input the special 6-digit code and shop online.
 Then items are shipped to the school.
 If you could see USS being useful to your school, consider having a conversation with your principal or representative about joining this program.

 Readers, have you started Back to School shopping yet?
-What kinds of deals are you seeing?
+What kinds of deals are you seeing at Back to School sales?
 Let us know in the comments below!